 Written by Dr. Meng Yu and Dr. Guodong Du, co-founders of China Justice Observer*

-On 21 August 2022, China Justice Observer released the 2022 version of the List of China’s Cases on Recognition of Foreign Judgments.
-To date, we have collected 89 cases involving China and 24 foreign States and regions.
+On 20 August 2023, China Justice Observer released the 2023 version of List of China’s Cases on Recognition of Foreign Judgments.
+To date, we have collected 98 cases involving China and 25 foreign States and regions.
 (Note: Foreign divorce judgments are excluded in the Case List.)

 The key features of the updated list are:

-- Each case has been reviewed and more details, such as the case numbers and causes of action, have been added.
-Please note that we updated the information for existing cases involving the UAE and Italy.
+- Each case has been reviewed and more details, such as the grounds, the case numbers, and causes of action, have been added.

-- Case analyses have been aggregated under the country tags, so it is now easier to track down relevant cases, together with their information and analyses, in each country/region report.
+- Case analyses have been aggregated under the country tags since 2022, so it is now easier to track down relevant cases, together with their information and analyses, in each country/region report.
 For example, under the tag ‘US-China Judgments Recognition and Enforcement’, one can find relevant case analyses involving mutual recognition and enforcement of judgments between the US and China.